Bell County Cooperative Extension

 Bell County Cooperative Extension Service Staff

-Front Row: Rebecca Miller, Bell County Extension Agent for Family and Consumer Science; Stacy White, Bell County Extension Agent for Agriculture and Natural Resources; Brandy Calvert, Bell County Extension Agent for 4-H Youth Development.
-Back Row: Gail Brock, Bell County Extension SNAP Assistant; Cheryl Howard, Bell County Extension SNAP Assistant; Betty Haley, Bell County Extension Staff Assistant.
+Left to right: Betty Haley, Bell County Staff Assistant; Rebecca Miller, Bell County Extension Agent for Family and Consumer Science; Stacy White, Bell County Extension Agent for Agriculture and Natural Resources; Brandy Calvert, Bell County Extension Agent for 4-H Youth Development; Gail Brock, Bell County Extension SNAP-Ed Assistant.

 PINEVILLE – "For me, it’s all about the kids."
 If you know Bell County Sheriff Bruce Bennett, you’ve probably heard him say this.
 He says it, and it’s true.
 Recently, those words were put to action as he donated a 24 feet cargo trailer to the growing Bell County 4-H program.